 She lives in Fresno with her husband and 2 fur babies.
 In her spare time she loves to go hiking and cruise the lake with her family on their boat.

-Where did the idea for Mark Her Mark come from?
+Where did the idea for Her Space come from?

 I was a part of a similar space in San Diego for a couple months while on vacation.
 When I came back home, I couldn’t get the concept out of my head, so I ended up creating my own version!

 What does your typical day look like and how do you make it productive?

 My typical day is full of meetings (planned and unplanned)- usually mentoring business owners or training my team.
 My team of 12 operates efficiently all thanks to our project management software.
 Luckily, we have a great system in place where we can all easily communicate our progress and ask questions, etc. I am not usually doing all of the tasks related to the business except for a few crucial ones.
 My team handles all the day to day operations.